t1dude/kidstaskmgr/DOCKER.md

 ## Data Persistence

-- The database file is stored in a Docker volume named `task-data`
+- The database file (`tasks.db`) is stored in a Docker volume named `task-data` mounted at `/app/data`
 - Data persists even when you stop and restart the container
+- Health checks ensure the database is working correctly
 - To completely reset and remove all data:
   ```bash
   docker-compose down -v